Importance of online inductions for OHS training

 It’s a common occurrence that the importance of Online Inductions are underestimated by businesses.
 Employee’s are given a brief introduction to the site, job requirements and safety hazards and are then required to learn on the job.
 In these circumstances, not only are the workers poorly trained and less capable of meeting company standards, but they’re also endangered from the lack of necessary training.

 Failing to induct an employee not only places them at risk as well as their co-workers and anyone who can be impacted by their actions and behaviours in the work place.

 Typically, inductions focus on processes, but they also inform the inductee of an organisation’s policies, things such as anti-discrimination and anti-bullying policies, security procedures and safety, as well as other vital information needed in preparation.
 Elements of this induction should include the disclosure of discrimination and harassment policies and any other relevant rules, laws and regulations, met by the employee’s understanding.

 Through online inductions employers will distribute and review a business’ OHS standards, training and procedures as well as how to handle hazards and emergency situations.
 After providing the appropriate instruction and training, employers must validate that it’s been done properly by each worker.

-Our free induction software allows employers and businesses to monitor the progress and induction of each worker efficiently and ensure a smooth and successful transition into the business.
+Our world class induction software allows employers and businesses to monitor the progress and induction of each worker efficiently and ensure a smooth and successful transition into the business.
 The continuous use made available through online inductions allows learners to work at their own pace, re-visit topics as necessary and take as long as they need to complete the training, whilst providing the opportunity to access the induction information as much as they need.
 This versatile learning opportunity in turn reduces risk factors, the employer can ensure that new starters have been fully informed about safety precautions and are familiar with the relevant information before using potentially dangerous equipment or materials.